PaddlePaddle/X2Paddle/docs/pytorch_project_convertor/API_docs/vision/torchvision.transforms.ToPILImage.md

                 expected_mode = 'I'
             elif npimg.dtype == np.float32:
                 expected_mode = 'F'
-            if mode is not None and mode != expected_mode: raise ValueError(
+            if self.mode is not None and self.mode != expected_mode:
+                raise ValueError(
                     "Incorrect mode ({}) supplied for input type {}.
-Should be {}" .format(mode, np.dtype, expected_mode))
+Should be {}" .format(self.mode, np.dtype, expected_mode))
-            mode = expected_mode
+            self.mode = expected_mode

         elif npimg.shape[2] == 2:
             permitted_2_channel_modes = ['LA']
-            if mode is not None and mode not in permitted_2_channel_modes: raise ValueError("Only modes {} are supported for 2D inputs". format(permitted_2_channel_modes))
+            if self.mode is not None and self.mode not in permitted_2_channel_modes: raise ValueError("Only modes {} are supported for 2D inputs".
+                                 format(permitted_2_channel_modes))

-            if mode is None and npimg.dtype == np.uint8:
+            if self.mode is None and npimg.dtype == np.uint8:
-                mode = 'LA'
+                self.mode = 'LA'

         elif npimg.shape[2] == 4:
             permitted_4_channel_modes = ['RGBA', 'CMYK', 'RGBX']
-            if mode is not None and mode not in permitted_4_channel_modes: raise ValueError("Only modes {} are supported for 4D inputs". format(permitted_4_channel_modes))
+            if self.mode is not None and self.mode not in permitted_4_channel_modes: raise ValueError("Only modes {} are supported for 4D inputs".
+                                 format(permitted_4_channel_modes))

-            if mode is None and npimg.dtype == np.uint8:
+            if self.mode is None and npimg.dtype == np.uint8:
-                mode = 'RGBA'
+                self.mode = 'RGBA'
         else:
             permitted_3_channel_modes = ['RGB', 'YCbCr', 'HSV']
-            if mode is not None and mode not in permitted_3_channel_modes: raise ValueError("Only modes {} are supported for 3D inputs". format(permitted_3_channel_modes))
+            if self.mode is not None and self.mode not in permitted_3_channel_modes: raise ValueError("Only modes {} are supported for 3D inputs".
+                                 format(permitted_3_channel_modes))
-            if mode is None and npimg.dtype == np.uint8:
+            if self.mode is None and npimg.dtype == np.uint8:
-                mode = 'RGB'
+                self.mode = 'RGB'

-        if mode is None:
+        if self.mode is None:
             raise TypeError('Input type {} is not supported'.format(
                 npimg.dtype))

-        return Image.fromarray(npimg, mode=mode)
+        return Image.fromarray(npimg, mode=self.mode)
 ```